 Among the best walks is the strenuous climb to the ancient ruins of Agios Andreas, a Mycenaean citadel dating all the way back to the 8th century BC, the expansive views of Vathos and Fykiada Bays from the vivid name “trail #4” and the easy stroll around the pleasant harbor of Kamares.
 The most memorable day for most, however, is following any of the several trails that run through serene valleys down to the classic whitewashed old town of Kastro.
 Here visitors find themselves captivated by the stunning spectacle of the Church of the Seven Martyrs perched dramatically at the end of a narrow, rocky promontory.

 Travelers are spoiled for choice journeying through the Greek islands but any avid hikers definitely need to add the fantastic trails of Sifnos to their Greece bucket list.
-With a slow pace of life and fewer tourists than busier neighbours such as Milos and Santorini, Sifnos is a great place to unwind and simply revel in the beauty of nature.
+With a slow pace of life and fewer tourists than busier neighbors such as Milos and Santorini, Sifnos is a great place to unwind and simply revel in the beauty of nature.

 Recommended by Dean and Laynni from Routinely Nomadic